tlevine/licences/README.md

 https://box.scraperwiki.com/scraperwiki/licences

-This box contains scripts to check ScraperWiki repositories on Github have explicit licences.
+This box contains scripts to check ScraperWiki repositories on Github have explicit licences and to apply such licences.

 ## How to install (on a new server) ##